 They don't like the president and they want to get him.

-Well, you could even b ahead of time, don't you come up with a proper agreement that you're gonna agree to say A B C D E and F and provide evidence to such or there's no deal.
+Well, you could even, ahead of time, don't you come up with a proffer agreement that you're going to agree to say ABCDENF and provide evidence to such, or there's no deal.

 I mean, that's all negotiated.